Without our amazing volunteers we couldn't do half of what we do!

 Jen works in Financial Planning for a technology company in the Seattle area.
 She earned her business degree from the University of Washington, and an MBA from Seattle University.

-When she’s not sending cards or updating spreadsheets, she enjoys traveling, reading, live music and hanging out with her baby niece.
+When she’s not sending cards or updating spreadsheets, she enjoys traveling, reading, live music and hanging out with her baby niece and nephew.

 Casey was diagnosed with Ulcerative Colitis at 22 which ultimately was changed to a diagnosis of Crohn’s disease the next year.
 She found the GWG organization and forum during a late night search for a support group geared towards women and is so grateful for the online community that she is now a part of!

 Casey holds degrees in Music Performance from the Crane School of Music and University of North Texas, and is currently an active performer and teacher in the DFW area.
 In her free time, Casey loves to cook, garden, and spend time with her amazing husband and three adorable fur kids!

 Arielle was diagnosed with severe UC when she was 12.
 After trying every medication available, she made the choice at 19 to have her colon and rectum removed.
 After 3 surgeries, 2 years of having an ileostomy, and a lot of life-threatening complications later, she can finally say that with her new j-pouch she feels free to live her life.